starlake-ai/starlake/README.md

 * Start watching your data being available as Hive Tables in your  datalake

-The main advantages of the Comet Data Pipeline project are :
+The main advantages of the Starlake Data Pipeline project are :

 * Eliminates manual coding for data ingestion
 * Assign metadata to each dataset